35 Best Sites Like eBay To Sell and Buy Stuff

 offerup

 In addition, OfferUp also has a simple and user-friendly interface, making it easy to list and find items.
-So if you’re in the market for used goods, check out OfferUp – you might just find what you’re looking for.

 7. 5miles